 Greenhouse gases, greenhouse effect, carbon footprint and many other terms referring to our impact on the environment have become frequent concepts in our daily lives.
-It is always good to understand what we mean when talking about these issues, and most importantly, to think about what we can do to stop damaging the environment.
+Using renewable energy like solar energy will make a huge positive impact on the environment.

 Carbon footprint can be defined as the total amount of greenhouse gases produced to directly and indirectly support human activities and is usually expressed in equivalent tons of carbon dioxide (CO2).
 Greenhouse gases can be emitted through transport, land clearance, production and consumption of food, fuels, manufactured goods, wood, roads, buildings and services.
 Your carbon footprint is the sum of all emissions of CO2 (carbon dioxide), which were induced by your activities in a given time frame (typically one year).

 Simply put, when driving a car, its engine burns fuel which creates a certain amount of CO2, depending on its fuel consumption and the driving distance.
 You also generate CO2 emissions when you heat your house with oil, gas or coal.
 Even if you heat your house with electricity, the generation of the electrical power may also have emitted a certain amount of CO2.
 When you buy food and goods, some CO2 has been emitted for their production.